 Regular attendance is an important factor in student success.
 Absences from school should be avoided.
 However, any child who has a fever should be kept at home.
-Children should not return to school until they have been free from fever at least 24 hours.
+Children should not return to school until they have been free from fever for at least 24 hours.
 Any K-8th student returning to school after an absence must have a note with an explanation signed by the parent.
 Any student returning after a communicable disease should present a physician's note to the office indicating the student's ability to return to school.

-Students who are aware of the fact that they will be out of school on a test day need to make arrangements with their teacher prior to their absence for a make-up test.
+Parents who know their student will be out of school on a test day need to make arrangements with the teacher(s) prior to their absence for a make-up test.